Thuynh808/weather-dashboard/README.md

 ![Weather-Dashboard-Automation](https://i.imgur.com/9qfpYjc.png)

 ## Project Overview
-This project automates daily weather data collection, aggregation, and notification delivery using AWS services and Ansible.
-The **Weather Dashboard** fetches weather data from the OpenWeather API for four cities, uploads it to an S3 bucket, triggers a Lambda function via EventBridge, and sends the aggregated weather report to a subscribed email via SNS.
-This project demonstrates cloud automation, event-driven architecture, and end-to-end deployment workflows.
+This project automates daily weather data collection, aggregation, and notifications using AWS services and Ansible.
+It fetches weather data for four cities, uploads it to S3, triggers a Lambda function via EventBridge, and sends an aggregated report via SNS.
+Designed for full automation and idempotency, it ensures consistent, efficient, and reliable operations.

-### Components
+## Components

 - **Rocky Linux VM**: Provides a RHEL-based and stable environment for Ansible and script execution
 - **Ansible**: Automates the deployment of AWS infrastructure and project setup